Modern Slavery Declaration 2025/26

 Procurement

 CKH uses a wide range of firms within our supply chain.
-CKH currently requires all suppliers to make a declaration that they comply with our Equity and Diversity Strategy, which includes non-discrimination in employment, and we are proactive in seeking clarification of the controls in place with higher risk suppliers, such as contractors and sub-contractors, to mitigate the risk of modern slavery or people trafficking within our supply chains.
+CKH currently requires all suppliers to make a declaration that they comply with our Equity, Diversity and Inclusion Strategy, which includes non-discrimination in employment, and we are proactive in seeking clarification of the controls in place with higher risk suppliers, such as contractors and sub-contractors, to mitigate the risk of modern slavery or people trafficking within our supply chains.

 We also require each supplier to make a declaration that they have systems in place to detect and prevent human trafficking or slavery in their business and/or we use government-approved suppliers.
 Our standard terms and conditions of purchase and contract templates include modern slavery clauses.
 Our supply chain is overwhelmingly based in the UK.